Open-Live-Mixing-System-OLMS/Open-Live-Mixing-System/README.md

 [![RTL Target](https://img.shields.io/badge/RTL%20Target-%3C%205ms%20(Goal)-brightgreen.svg)]()
 [![Stability](https://img.shields.io/badge/Stability-<2%20X--runs/hour-orange.svg)]()

 **OLMS:** The Open Live Mixing System.
 A project aimed at transforming any compatible Mini-PC into a professional, dedicated digital mixing console.
-Built on a Real-Time Linux core, Ardour Headless, and PipeWire, it targets a Round-Trip Latency (RTL) of less than $< 5 \text{ ms}$ and **<2 X-runs/hour**.
+Built on a Real-Time Linux core, Ardour Headless, and JACK2/ALSA, it targets a Round-Trip Latency (RTL) of less than $< 5 \text{ ms}$ and **<2 X-runs/hour**.
 Control is managed via a responsive web UI/OSC bridge.
 Open Core (GPLv3).
 This project is currently in a Proof of Concept (PoC) phase.

 **Official Website:**